 Anderson Place, Newcastle upon Tyne, situated within the city walls near the ruins of a Franciscan Friary, was built in the 16th century by Robert Anderson, and was also known as Grey Friars or the Newe House.
 Standing in extensive grounds, with a tree lined avenue leading to the house, the gardens of beautiful walkways and greens extended down to the main entrance of Pilgrim Street.
 It was purchased in 1675 by Sir William Blackett (1657-1705) of Matfen and Wallington, whose son extended the house.
 It passed down to Sir Walter Calverley Blackett (1707-1777) who married Sir William’s granddaughter.
 (Sir Walter also inherited Wallington Hall, Cambo.)
 It was sold to George Anderson in the 1780s, and later renamed Anderson Place.
 It was sold again to Richard Grainger around 1830.
 Grainger demolished it, and began his creation of what is now known as Grainger Town.
 King Charles I stayed at Newe House during his captivity in Newcastle (1646-1647) under General Leven, who later broke with parliament to support Charles II before being defeated by Oliver Cromwell’s army at Dunbar in 1650. [ii]

 Situated near Old Eldon Square, Blackett Street was constructed in the 1820s in recognition of John Erasmus Blackett (1728/9-1814), son of John Blackett and Patience Wise.
 John Erasmus Blackett married Sarah Roddam and was the father-in-law of Admiral Lord Collingwood (see Naval Blacketts).
 John Erasmus held the honourable position of Lord Mayor of Newcastle four times, in 1765, 1772, 1780 and 1790, and was one of the original partners of the Newcastle upon Tyne Fire Office, established in 1783, which now forms part of the Aviva group.
 According to his brother-in-law, the noted autobiographer Rev. Dr. Alexander Carlyle, “John Blackett was called Erasmus after Erasmus Lewis, who was secretary to Lord Oxford in Queen Anne’s time, and an intimate friend of his father’s, John Blackett of Yorkshire.”

-[ii] The History Today Companion to British History.
+[i] The History Today Companion to British History.